 Omaha Hand and Wrist Specialists

 The hand and wrist are complicated parts of the body.
-When you have hand pain, wrist pain, or have suffered an injury, you want a doctor who is highly experienced with problems like yours, and that is what you will find at MD West ONE.
+When you have hand pain, wrist pain, or have suffered an injury, you want a doctor who is highly experienced with problems like yours, and that is what you will find with the hand and wrist doctors at MD West ONE in Omaha.

 Fellowship-Trained Hand Surgeons

 The hand surgeons at MD West ONE are fellowship-trained, which means they have taken additional training in hand and wrist beyond their medical and orthopedic specialty training.
-These surgeons have an exceptional understanding of every part of the hand and wrist, down to the microscopic workings of blood vessels and nerves.
-From hand arthritis, carpal tunnel, workers’ comp injuries to wrist sprains, MD West ONE's hand surgeons will help you find relief from your hand or wrist pain.
+In addition to being arthritis specialists, our Omaha surgeons have an exceptional understanding of every part of the hand and wrist, down to the microscopic workings of blood vessels and nerves.
+From hand arthritis, carpal tunnel, workers’ comp injuries to wrist sprains, MD West ONE's hand and wrist doctors in Omaha will help you find relief from your hand or wrist pain.

 80-95% of our hand specialists cases are focused on the hand and wrist, giving them unparalleled expertise in a wide range of hand and wrist conditions from simple to the most complex.